 Additional resources that you may find helpful...

-- Make It Click has a number of free tools, resources, and templates that you can use to help you learn new digital skills or develop new ones.
+- Make It Click has a number of free tools, resources, and templates that you can use to help you learn new digital skills or develop existing ones.
 You can find out how to do everything from creating a social media content calendar to protecting your computer from nasty viruses.

-Make It Click is provided by the Good Things Foundation which aims to promote digital skills for everyone across the UK.
+Make It Click is provided by the Good Things Foundation, which aims to promote digital skills for everyone across the UK.

 - Learn My Way is also provided by the Good Things Foundation.
-It offers free bite-sized resources so that you can either spend a few minutes or a few hours developing your skills.
+It offers free, bite-sized resources so that you can either spend a few minutes or a few hours developing your skills.
 It’s great for those who’re looking to learn digital skills at an introductory level.

 You can find out everything from how to get to grips with your computer and/or smart device to how to use public services online.